This creamy cauliflower curry, called Malai Gobi in Hindi, has tender cauliflower florets swimming in a creamy, mildly spiced white sauce.

 Frequently asked questions

 Certainly, frozen peas would be a great add--stir them in after the cauliflower has cooked.
-Or add carrots to the pot along with the cauliflower.
+Or add carrots or sweet potatoes to the pot along with the cauliflower.

 That would be awesome.
 Roasted cauliflower would add more depth of flavor and would taste great in this.
 If you have roasted cauliflower on hand definitely feel free to use it here.